 While bacteria causing skin infections are the most common, they’re not the only type of pathogens you can meet in a public gym.
 Many viruses stay alive for a relatively long time on gym surfaces.
 It’s enough to touch a contaminated handle and then rub your eyes to get infected.

 You may wonder if it’s necessary to clean your home gym as well.
 After all, probably you are the only one who uses the equipment (and maybe your family).
 While it’s true that there’s a much lower chance of being infected if you’re using a home gym, it’s still recommended to sanitize it regularly.

 Over time dirt and dust can build up on the surfaces that can serve as a breeding ground for germs.
-Sometimes you may use your workout gears without washing your hands after touching contaminated surfaces in the supermarket or on the subway (or at home).
+Sometimes you may use your workout gear without washing your hands after touching contaminated surfaces in the supermarket or on the subway (or at home).
 It happens more often than you might think.

 Bacteria and viruses multiply amazingly fast under favorable conditions and your gym equipment will be full of germs after just a few days if you don’t clean it regularly.

-Thymol is a plant-based EPA registered surface disinfectant that’s highly effective against a broad spectrum of germs, including influenza A, Staphylococcus aureus and TB.
+Thymol is a plant-based EPA-registered surface disinfectant that’s highly effective against a broad spectrum of germs, including influenza A, Staphylococcus aureus, and TB.
 Thymol is found in the oil of thyme.

 The U.S. Environmental Protection Agency (EPA) has a pretty reliable toxicity rating system that ranges from one (most toxic) to four (least toxic).
 Thymol is in category IV, so it’s relatively non-toxic (bleach is in category I – just for comparison).

 Let’s see how you can make an effective disinfectant containing thymol that you can use to clean gym equipment.

 Note: Thymol is not always easy to get, however, it can be found in oil of thyme that’s widely available.
 That’s what we’re going to use in our DIY gym sanitizer.